-MAC members acknowledged, however, that this second option may create more uncertainty about the refund outcomes for potential investors as it would be influenced by factors outside the Market Participants' sphere of influence (e.g. the weather).
+MAC members acknowledged, however, that this second option may create more uncertainty about the refund outcomes for potential investors as it would be influenced by factors outside the Market Participants' sphere of influence (e.g. demand or weather).

-It was noted that the proposed option would more closely relate refunds to the level of demand or generation capacity available, than the current Market Rules.
-The potential to move towards this second option in the longer term was acknowledged by MAC.
-It was also noted that the IMO intends to review the Reserve Capacity Mechanism after 2010.
+MAC also noted that the proposed option would more closely relate refunds to the level of demand or generation capacity available, than the current Market Rules do.
+The potential to move towards the second option, preferred by Verve Energy, in the longer term was also acknowledged by MAC.
+It was noted that the IMO intends to review the Reserve Capacity Mechanism after 2010.

-With regard to the multipliers to be applied in each season and the introduction of different multipliers for business and non-business days, Transalta noted that the current and the proposed solution was complicated with numerous multipliers in different situations.
-Transalta would have preferred a factor of "1".
-However, MAC considered that this would not provide the appropriate incentives when the system was more at risk at different stages over the year.
+With regard to the multipliers to be applied in each season and the introduction of different multipliers for business and non-business days, Transalta noted that both the current and the proposed solution was complicated with numerous multipliers in different situations.
+Transalta would have preferred a uniform factor of "1".
+However, MAC considered that this would not provide the appropriate incentives when the system was more at risk at different times during the year.